zurutech/zurutech.github.io/_posts/2019-02-12-every-experiment-is-sacred.md

                 saver.save(sess, logdir)
 ```

-In this way we create a new instance of `Experiment` and an instance of `MongoObserver` in order to store data to MongoDB.
+In this way, we create a new instance of `Experiment` and an instance of `MongoObserver` to store data to MongoDB.
 We add two different configurations, a default configuration (`default.json`) and an experiment configuration (`experiment.json`).
-The function decorated with `@ex.automain` is the main function of the experiment and its parameters are automatically injected by Sacred.
+The function decorated with `@ex.automain` is the main function of the experiment and Sacred automatically injects its parameters.
 The `LogFileWriter(ex)` decorator is used to store the location of summaries produced by Tensorflow (created by `tensorflow.summary.FileWriter`) into the experiment record specified by the ex argument.
 Whenever a new `FileWriter` instantiation is detected in a scope of the decorator or the context manager, the path of the log is copied to the experiment record exactly as passed to the `FileWriter`.
 The location(s) can be then found under `info["tensorflow"]["logdirs"]` of the experiment.

 Using this approach the folder structure is clean (folders are named with a progressive id) and we detach the folder name from the actual experiment configuration.

 ## Conclusion

-Managing experiments in a correct way is very important, especially when doing research.
+Managing experiments in a more efficient way is a crucial priority, especially when doing research.
 Reproducibility is an essential requirement for computational studies including
 those based on machine learning techniques.
-Sacred is a very powerful tool, very easy to integrate in your codebase, saving you the effort of developing a custom way to keep track of your experiments.
+Sacred is a potent tool, straightforward to integrate into your codebase, saving you the effort of developing a custom way to keep track of your experiments.

 ## References